tp02ga/attendee/docs/basics.md

 ## Bot Capabilities

-1. Meeting Participation: Bots can join meetings as virtual participants
-2. Recording: Bots can record audio and video from meetings
+1. Recording: Bots can record audio and video from meetings
-3. Transcription: Bots can transcribe meeting conversations in real-time or after the meeting ends
+2. Transcription: Bots can transcribe meeting conversations in real-time or after the meeting ends
-4. RTMP Streaming: Bots can stream meeting content to RTMP destinations
+3. Speech: Bots can speak arbitrary audio into the meeting
+4. Avatars: Bots can display arbitrary images as in their virtual webcam
+5. Chat: Bots can record and send chat messages

 ## Bot States
 Bots go through these lifecycle states: